SMTP Email Delivery 101: When Is An Email Actually Considered Delivered?

 To answer this question, let’s start by discussing what email delivery means.

-Email Delivery: When a message is sent to a receiving mail server over SMTP, the mail server must choose whether or not it would like to accept the message.
+Standard Email Delivery is when an email is sent to a receiving mail server over SMTP.
+The mail server then chooses whether or not it would like to accept the message.
 This happens before the message is placed in the inbox or spam folder.
 Therefore, “delivery” refers to whether or not the receiving email server accepted the message.

-Email Deliverability: This term refers to what happens after the message is accepted by the receiving email server.
-For example, whether it’s placed in the inbox, spam folder, or somewhere else.
-Deliverability is more related to inbox placement.
+Email Deliverability is a term referring to what happens after the message is accepted by the receiving email server.
+For example, an email’s deliverability status is dependent upon whether it’s placed in the inbox, spam folder, or somewhere else.
+Email deliverability is more related to inbox placement.
 If you’re having trouble reaching the inbox, then here are some best practices to help you improve email deliverability.

 Email delivery is extremely important, especially when sending business critical email like password resets, status notifications, and time sensitive alerts.
 This is because if the emails land in the spam folder, then they aren’t useful to your customers or you.

 Now that you have a basic understanding of what delivery means, let’s explore when an email is actually considered ‘delivered.’

 How Does Email Delivery Work & When Is a Message Considered Delivered?
 (3 Common Answers)